saraschroeder/E-Commerce-Back-End/README.md

 ## Installation

 Start by cloning the repository on GitHub(make sure that both Node.js and MySQL is installed on your computer), then install the dependencies needed.
-Open up a fresh terminal and input "source schema.sql;" and "USE ecommerce_db;".
+Open up a fresh terminal and input "source db/schema.sql;" and "USE ecommerce_db;".
 Quit MySQL and "npm run seed", "node server.js".
 Finally you'll want to open up Insomnia core to GET, POST, PUT, and DELETE from each route.

 ## Dependencies